Commissioning Editor Mairi reflects on the pros and cons of language learning apps.

 Three ways that reading for pleasure positively impacts a child’s development.

 Did you know that turning on the subtitles while children are watching television can double the chances of them becoming good at reading?
-We talked to the driver behind the Turn On The Subtitles campaign to find out about this brilliantly simple literacy project.
+We talked to the edtech innovator behind the Turn On The Subtitles campaign to find out about this brilliantly simple literacy project.

 Charlotte al-Qadi has spent over 15 years working in educational publishing for the MENA market.
 Whilst language from publishers in recent years has become less negative when briefing educational content for the region, there still remains an air of reluctance to think about cultural sensitivities.